 \begin{proof} The first claim follows from Lemma~\ref{L:half-exact}.
 To prove the second claim, notice that first cosyzygy modules are injective and therefore the bottom row of the diagram~\eqref{second-square} is a split short exact sequence, making the connecting homomorphism a zero map. \end{proof}

 Now we want to extend the sequence from Lemma~\ref{L:to-the-right} to the left so that the resulting doubly-infinite sequence be exact.
-To this end, we again apply $F$ to the short exact sequence $0 \to B' \to B \to B'' \to 0$.
+To this end, we again apply $F$ (which is still assumed to be right-exact) to the short exact sequence $0 \to B' \to B \to B'' \to 0$.
 This yields the familiar exact sequence

-which extends on the left to the long exact sequence of the corresponding left derived functors of $F$.
+which extends on the left to the long exact sequence of the corresponding left-derived functors of $F$.
 On the other hand, the last three terms of this sequence are part of the commutative diagram~\eqref{second-square} with exact rows and columns.
-Taking into account that the map $F(I^{0'}) \longrightarrow F(I^{0})$ in that diagram is monic, we have that the image of the connecting homomorphism $\delta : L_{1}F(B'') \to F(B')$ is in $\overline{F}(B')$, which yields a sequence
+Taking into account that the map $F(I'^{0}) \longrightarrow F(I^{0})$ in that diagram is monic, we have that the image of the connecting homomorphism $\delta : L_{1}F(B'') \to F(B')$ is in $\overline{F}(B')$, which yields a sequence

 It is clear that this sequence is a complex and that it is exact, except possibly at $\overline{F}(B')$.
-On the other hand, $\Ker \beta' \subset \Ker \beta = \Imr \delta = \Imr \delta'$ (the last three terms are indeed \textit{equal}, not just isomorphic) and therefore we have the exactness at $\overline{F}(B')$, too.
+On the other hand, $\Ker \beta' \subset \Ker \beta = \Imr \delta = \Imr \delta'$ (the last three terms are indeed \texttt{equal}, not just isomorphic) and therefore we have the exactness at $\overline{F}(B')$, too.
 We have thus proved

 \begin{proposition} Given a right-exact functor $F$ from (left or right) $\Lambda$-modules to abelian groups and a short exact sequence $0 \to B' \to B \to B'' \to 0$ of (left or right) modules, the foregoing constructions yield a doubly-infinite exact sequence